 Yes, with limits.
-MA students cannot go more than a year without registering, or you must apply for readmission.
+MA students cannot go more than two consecutive terms (excluding summers) without registering, or you must apply for readmission.
 PhD students must apply for a leave of absence if they are not going to complete 15 or more credits within a given year, and are generally limited to no more than a year's absence during the entire program.
-All students have to abide by university time limits.
 In addition, students should pay attention to the expectations of their advisor for satisfactory progress.
 If an advisor is unhappy with a student's commitment to the program, the advisor is allowed to resign.
 While that's rare, a student cannot complete the program without an advisor, and the department does not compel a faculty member to advise a particular student - that's by mutual agreement, and partly dependent on the faculty member's perception of the student's motivation and progress.
 Consult your advisor regularly, even if you are taking time off.
+Please note that leaves of absence do not extend the various time limits [time to complete MA program, advance to PhD candidacy, etc] required by the university or college.

-Can I do thesis or dissertation work with an advisor not in the Biopsyc program?
+Can I do thesis or dissertation work with an advisor not in the Cognitive and Behavioral Neuroscience program?

-Sure, if that's where your research interests lie.
-Thesis or dissertation research has to generally lie within the purview of Biopsychology [implications for both behavior and its mechanisms], but work can be done in other labs, even [rarely] outside of Mason.
+We generally admit students based in large part on the match between the student and a faculty member in the CBN program, but, if your research interests change, you can do work with a faculty member outside the program.
+Thesis or dissertation research has to generally lie within the purview of CBN [implications for both behavior and its mechanisms], but work can be done in other labs, even [rarely] outside of Mason.
 Consult your advisor and the program director.